 Once I am a patient, how will I know if I have insurance coverage for fertility treatment?

-Upon scheduling a new patient appointment, current insurance information will be collected and our financial team will check your insurance policy for coverage.
-“For the majority of patients, our pre-screening insurance benefits team will be able to verify your benefit coverage prior to your new patient consultation.
+Upon scheduling a new patient appointment, current insurance information will be collected and our financial team will check your insurance policy for coverage after your new patient appointment.
+“Our pre-screening insurance benefits team will be able to verify your benefit coverage after your new patient consultation.
 After meeting with your medical team, you will speak with your dedicated financial counselor either in the office or via phone to review your benefits, insurance requirements, and any Shady Grove Fertility financial programs you may qualify for,” explains Tablada.

 To ensure you are getting the most out of your insurance coverage, Shady Grove Fertility diligently re-verifies benefits at the beginning of your coverage year.
 We want to confirm that we are fully maximizing your insurance for both testing and treatment.
 In order to obtain the needed verification of benefits and authorizations, this process can take between 2 to 4 weeks.